vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 The most profitable traders category rewards high profit in relation to traders' position sizes.
 A trader's highest relative profit is taken from each epoch in the reward window, and averaged out.
 Those who have higher relative profits rank better in the standings.
 It's also known as the "relative return metric".

 #### Example of most profitable traders
 The image below shows how the most profitable trader's score is calculated across epochs.
+A trader with a large amount of capital will have as much chance of winning as a trader with a smaller amount.

 <img src="/img/concept-diagrams/most-profitable-trader-example.png" width="650"/>